AppsByCole/test2/README.md

 # AppsByCole.com

-This is the source code for the Apps By Cole website
+This is the source code for the [Apps By Cole website](appsbycole.com)

-appsbycole.com